Saturday, 31 January 2015

 METHOD :

 Wash and cut the eggplants into desired shapes.
-Apply little salt and turmeric powder to it.
+Apply little salt, turmeric powder to it.
 Soak the mustard seeds in water for about an hour.
 Strain the water, prepare a paste of it along with the green chillies, little salt and 2-3 ice cubes.

 Heat oil in a pan.
-Fry the eggplant pieces in batches till golden brown.
-Temper the remaining oil with 2 pinches of nigella seeds.
+Fry the eggplant pieces in batches until golden brown.
+Temper the remaining oil with 2 pinches of nigella seeds, bay leaf.
 Add the spiced yogurt.
 Add 1/2 cup water to the yogurt bowl, mix well with the remaining yogurt.
 Pour over the yogurt mix.
 Stir well.

-Serve with piping hot steamed rice/roti!!
-Get some "kolai er dal o aloo bhaja" as in the picture and a wonderful vegetarian meal is ready.
+Serve with piping hot steamed rice / roti!!
+Get some "kolai er dal o aloo bhaja" as in the picture, your wonderful vegetarian meal is ready to be had.

 Monday, 26 January 2015